← Back to Articles

 This happens daily.
 You hate it.
 You swore you wouldn't be a yelling parent.
 But here you are.

 Here's the neuroscience: Your ADHD child isn't ignoring you to be defiant.
-Their brain isn't generating enough activation signal to override the current focus (Lego tower).
-Low-stimulus requests ("please put on your shoes") don't reach the threshold needed to shift attention.
+Their dorsolateral prefrontal cortex lacks sufficient activation signal to override the current focus (Lego tower).
+Low-stimulus requests ("please put on your shoes") don't reach the threshold needed to shift attention from thalamic gating circuits.

 This isn't your fault.
 It's not your child's fault.
-It's how dysregulation manifests in real life.
+It's thalamocortical dysregulation manifesting in real life.

 This guide breaks down why ADHD brains need higher-intensity input, why yelling "works" (but damages everyone), and what you can do instead.